-Worried that your twins are getting lumped in together too much?
-Encourage individuality in twins to develop their unique personalities and interests.
+Worried that your twins are getting lumped in together?
+Encourage individuality in twins to develop their uniqueness and interests.

 1. Spend one-on-one time with each twin